MusicMoveArr/MiniMediaScanner/README.md

 6. Fingerprint - Fingerprint all the media by generating AcoustID / AcoustID Fingerprint
 7. DeDuplicate - DeDuplicate files locally that contain at the end of the filename, (1).mp3, (2).m4a etc
-8. NormalizeFile - Normalize/Standardize all your media file names to a common standard
+8. NormalizeFile - Normalize/Standardize all your media file names to a common standard Every word gets capatalized (rest of the letters lowercase) except roman letters, all uppercase Small words are lowercase: of, the, and, in, on, at, for, to, a Special characters are replaced: – to -, — to -, … to ...
+   Seperators between words are kept: : - _ / ,
-9. TagMissingMetadata - Add missing tags to your media files from AcoustId/MusicBrainz from fingerprints
+10. TagMissingMetadata - Add missing tags to your media files from AcoustId/MusicBrainz from fingerprints
-10. EqualizeMetadata - Equalize (set the same) tag value for the entire album of an artist (mostly to fix issues with albums showing weird/duplicated in Plex/Navidrome etc)
+11. EqualizeMetadata - Equalize (set the same) tag value for the entire album of an artist (mostly to fix issues with albums showing weird/duplicated in Plex/Navidrome etc)
-11. FixVersioning - Find media that are using the same track/disc numbering, usually normal version and (AlbumVersion), (Live) etc
+12. FixVersioning - Find media that are using the same track/disc numbering, usually normal version and (AlbumVersion), (Live) etc
     The media with the longest file name and contains TrackFilters will get incremented disc number This will make it so the normal version of the album stays at disc 1 but remix(etc) gets disc number 1001+